Even Better Bike Lanes

 Georgetown to Downtown Safety Project’s Protected Bike Lane

-This project plans to use the same low wall concrete barrier that was recently installed on S Columbian Way as part of the Better Bike Barriers pilot.
+This project used the same low wall concrete curb that was recently installed on S Columbian Way as part of the Better Bike Barriers pilot.

 4th Ave Upgrade

-This project is upgrading the protected bike lane on 4th Ave in downtown Seattle.
-Contractors will be doing the work using funding from a grant award.
+This project upgraded the protected bike lane on 4th Ave in downtown Seattle using funding from a grant award to install cast-in-place buffers between Jefferson and Vine.

 8th Ave Upgrade